Overview

 Competitors and demand

-- Layer Opening of organizations: sample from the Dynamics of organizations dataset.
+- Opening of organizations layer (not available in the demo tariff plan): sample from the Dynamics of organizations dataset.
 The visualization method is Point.

-- Layer Firms: sample from the Firms dataset by specified categories.
+- Firms layer: sample from the Firms dataset by specified categories.
 The visualization method is Point.

-- Layer Closing of organizations: sample from the Dynamics of organizations dataset.
+- Closing of organizations layer (not available in the demo tariff plan): sample from the Dynamics of organizations dataset.
 The visualization method is Point.

-- Layer Demand: sample from the Demand dataset by specified categories.
+- Demand layer: sample from the Demand dataset by specified categories.
 The visualization method is Hexbin.

-- Widget Competitor rating: column chart with competitor ratings from the 2GIS directory.
+- Competitor rating widget: column chart with competitor ratings from the 2GIS directory.

-- Widget Competitor reviews: histogram with the distribution of the number of reviews for competitors.
+- Competitor reviews widget: histogram with the distribution of the number of reviews for competitors.

-- Widget Demand per year: area chart with the distribution of demand over the last 12 months.
+- Demand per year widget: area chart with the distribution of demand over the last 12 months.

 City infrastructure

-- Layer Buildings: sample from the Buildings dataset.
+- Buildings layer: sample from the Buildings dataset (in the demo tariff plan, only non-residential buildings are available).
 The visualization method is Buildings.

-- Layer Living population: sample from the Buildings dataset.
+- Living population layer (not available in the demo tariff plan): sample from the Buildings dataset.
 The visualization method is H3.

-- Layer Car traffic (aggregated): sample from the Car traffic (aggregated) dataset.
+- Car traffic (aggregated) layer (not available in the demo tariff plan): sample from the Car traffic (aggregated) dataset.
 The visualization method is H3.

-- Layer Working population: sample from the Buildings dataset.
+- Working population layer (not available in the demo tariff plan): sample from the Buildings dataset.
 The visualization method is H3.

-- Layer Public transport stops: sample from the Public transport stops dataset.
+- Public transport stops layer: sample from the Public transport stops dataset.
 The visualization method is Point.

-- Layer Parkings: sample from the Parking dataset.
+- Parkings layer (not available in the demo tariff plan): sample from the Parkings dataset.
 The visualization method is Point.

-- Widget Top 10 building purposes: pie chart with distribution of buildings by purpose.
+- Top 10 building purposes widget: pie chart with distribution of buildings by purpose.

-- Widget Number of floors: column chart with distribution of buildings by number of floors.
+- Number of floors widget: column chart with distribution of buildings by number of floors.

 Demographic portrait of the population

-- Layer Living population: sample from the Population dataset.
+- Living population layer: sample from the Population dataset.
 The visualization method is H3.

-- Layer Working population: sample from the Population dataset.
+- Working population layer: sample from the Population dataset.
 The visualization method is H3.

-- Layer Territorial division: sample from the Territorial division dataset.
+- Territorial division layer: sample from the Territorial division dataset.
 The visualization method is Polygon.

 Commercial attraction centers

-- Layer Commercial buildings: sample from the Buildings dataset filtered by building purpose (
+- Commercial buildings layer: sample from the Buildings dataset filtered by building purpose (

 Commercial building).
-The visualization method is Point. - Layer Shopping centers: sample from the Buildings dataset filtered by building purpose (
+The visualization method is Point. - Shopping centers layer: sample from the Buildings dataset filtered by building purpose (

 Shopping center).
 The visualization method is Point.